 Three ways YOU can advance the work:

-Your gift will advance the work in Romania, where PassionLife continues to partner with local Christians to rescue the innocent by helping mothers in crisis.
+Your gift to PassionLife will advance the work in Romania, where we continue to partner with local Christians to rescue the innocent by helping mothers in crisis.

 Sign Up & Pray

 Join the PassionLife newsletter to see the impact your gift is making in Romania and pray for the progress and challenges faced by our Christian brothers and sisters as they proclaim the Gospel of Life in Romania.